-Would you like to become an economic expert in topics such as financial decision-making by firms, fiscal or monetary policy of governments, or trade and international business?
-Then this is the programme for you.
+Would you like to become an economic expert in topics such as financial decision-making by firms, fiscal or monetary policy of governments, or economic development and international trade?

-The three-year Economics and Business Economics Bachelor's degree is entirely in English.
-You will learn how business experts and policymakers attempt to stimulate both corporate and economic activity.
-The programme will give you the theoretical tools and analytical skills needed to address complex issues.
+During the three-year BSc Economics and Business Economics (E&BE), you will study a wide range of topics like banking, finance, fiscal and monetary policy issues, economic development and sustainability, economic theory, decisions made by consumers on markets, and strategic behavior between firms on markets.
+You will learn how business experts and policymakers attempt to stimulate both corporate and general economic activity.
+This programme will give you the theoretical tools and analytical skills needed to address complex issues.

-During the first year - the foundation year - all students take the same course units.
-In year two, you will either specialise in Business Economics, Economics or Economic Development and Globalization.
+During the 1st year - the foundation year - all students take the same course units.
+In year two, you will either specialize in Business Economics, Economics or Economic Development and Globalization.